 Use A Gentle Scrubbing Tool

 Along with your natural eczema soap, you’ll want to opt for a gentle scrubbing tool.
-Because eczema prone skin is so sensitive, you’ll want to make sure to opt for a scrubbing tool that’s not too abrasive.
+Because eczema prone skin is so sensitive, you’ll want to make sure to opt for a scrubbing tool that’s not too abrasive to exfoliate eczema.
 A gentle brush, such as this one will help lift dead skin cells, while keeping skin safe.
 Alternatively, a silicone brush with small gentle bristles like this one, can be even better for skin that is inflamed and extremely sensitive.

 Try a DIY Scrub

 Instead of using a natural eczema soap and scrubbing tool, you can actually opt for a DIY natural scrub instead.
-There are many different scrubs you can find online that can be made with household products and ingredients.
+There are many different scrubs you can find online that can be made with household products and ingredients that are best to exfoliate eczema.

 One of our favorites has to be the Flawless Program’s DIY Sugar Scrub!
 This scrub combines coconut oil, sugar and baking soda – the perfect combo for flaky, crusty eczema.
 Not only does this scrub include an exfoliation (no brush needed), but also an antiseptic, a skin rejuvenator, and a moisturizer!